jserv/full-stack-hello/README.md

 ```
 objdump -x tests/hello.o
 ```
-Currently, the ELF support is very limited and could be improved when volunteer shows up.
+Currently, the ELF support is very limited and could be improved.

 ## Licensing
 `full-stack-hello` is freely redistributable under the two-clause BSD License.